dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 - This is also nice to have [GTK3 CSS Overview](https://docs.gtk.org/gtk3/css-overview.html).

-I hate to do this to you but, most of the things that Scss provides (like the [`use`](https://sass-lang.com/documentation/at-rules/use#configuration) keyword) aren't supported in the Eww Scss.
+I hate to do this to you but, most of the things that SCSS provides (like the [`use`](https://sass-lang.com/documentation/at-rules/use#configuration) keyword) aren't supported in the EWW SCSS.

-This may seem overwhelming... because you might be thinking of digesting all of the above links.
+This may seem overwhelming... because you might be thinking of digesting all the above links.
 This is wrong.
 Just get a general idea of CSS and use the links as mere references.
 Use them as [Google](https://youtu.be/avCWDDox1nE).
 Refer to the documentation, tutorials and videos _only_ if you are stuck or, want to